d-stephenson/d-stephenson.github.io/_posts/2020-05-15-journal-nine-dat601.md

 <b><u>HOW</u></b>

 We have been running these join queries in our test bed data within out SQL Server.
-Microsoft Docs has been useful in testing these join queries.
+Microsoft Docs has been useful in testing these join queries.<br>

-In the following example we have identified the database we want to pull the data from, then selected the data we want to retrieve using the SELECT clause and the AS clause the name the columns.
+In the following example we have identified the database we want to pull the data from, then selected the data we want to retrieve using the SELECT clause and the AS clause the name the columns.<br>

 This is followed with the FROM clause which define the database, schema and table and joined it using JOIN to a second table through an ID and operator.
-Finally, we include an order condition which list last name and first name in ascending order by last name.
+Finally, we include an order condition which list last name and first name in ascending order by last name.<br>

 <img src="/assets/images/DAT9_joinEX2.png" alt="Join Table Example"><br>